Expert Cat Care Advice

 Why Do Cats Eat Grass When It Makes Them Vomit?

-Your cat insists on eating the lawn every time they go outside, only to immediately throw up on your carpet.
-Discover the fascinating biological necessity of this counterintuitive habit, from expelling hairballs to trace nutrients.
+Your cat ignores the expensive food in their bowl to chew on lawn grass, then comes inside and throws up on the carpet.
+Discover the biological necessity of this counterintuitive habit, from expelling hairballs to trace nutrients.

 KittyCorner Team